CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 14a. Defining Classes/README.md

 #### Constants Based on "const"

-The fields, declared with `const`, have to be initialized during the de facto declaration and afterwards theirs value cannot be changed.
+The fields, declared with `const`, have to be initialized during the de facto declaration and afterwards their value cannot be changed.
 They can be accessed without to create an instance (an object) of the class and they are common for all created objects in our program.
-Something more, when we compile the code, the places where `const` fields are referred are replaced with theirs particular values directly without to use the constant variable at all.
+Something more, when we compile the code, the places where `const` fields are referred are replaced with their particular values directly without to use the constant variable at all.
 For this reason the `const` fields are called **compile-time constants,** because they are replaced with the value during the compilation process.

 #### Constants Based on "readonly"

 The modifier `readonly` creates fields, which values cannot be changed once they are assigned.
 Fields, declared as `readonly`, allow one-time initialization either in the moment of the declaration or in the class constructors.
-Later theirs values cannot be changed.
+Later their values cannot be changed.
 Because of this reason, the `readonly` fields are called **run-time constants** – constants, because their values cannot be changed after assignment and run-time, because this process happens during the execution of the program (in runtime).

 Let’s illustrate the foregoing with the following example: